SAP Negotiations

 Best Practices:

 • Multi-vendor Strategy: Some enterprises adopt a multi-vendor approach (e.g., using Salesforce for CRM instead of SAPโ€™s C4C or Workday for HR).
 If you have done that in one area, you can point to it as evidence that youโ€™re willing to mix and match best-of-breed rather than a one-stop shop.
-This threatens SAPโ€™s account penetration, which they hate to lose.
+This threatens SAPโ€™s account penetration, which they are eager to maintain.
 Use that: โ€œWe chose a non-SAP solution for X last year due to value concerns โ€“ we hope SAP can make a better case on Y product, or we might consider the market.โ€

 • Know SAPโ€™s Weak Spots: SAP wants to keep you in the family.
 If thereโ€™s a module youโ€™re considering not buying from SAP, let them know.
 For instance, โ€œOur ops team is evaluating non-SAP maintenance software because SAPโ€™s was too costly โ€“ unless we can find a viable package with you.โ€ That might prompt SAP to discount that module more.
 Theyโ€™d prefer to win at a lower price than lose entirely.